 - arteriography will help localise the vessels involved and also enable embolisation

-- after the patient is stable, further imaging can be carried out and the appropriate measures taken to prevent rebleed
+- after stabilisation of the patient, further imaging can be carried out and appropriate measures taken to prevent rebleed

 - 1.Bruzzi JF, Rémy-Jardin M, Delhaye D et-al. Multi-detector row CT of hemoptysis.
 Radiographics.
 2006;26 (1): 3-22.
 Radiographics (full text) - doi:10.1148/rg.261045726 - Pubmed citation

 - 2.Yoon YC, Lee KS, Jeong YJ et-al. Hemoptysis: bronchial and nonbronchial systemic arteries at 16-detector row CT.
 Radiology.
 2005;234 (1): 292-8. doi:10.1148/radiol.2341032079 - Pubmed citation